 Thanks for helping us reach our 10 Year Challenge of 100,000 miles!

 Yes.
-As fundraising is central to our mission, all Riders who raise $250 will receive a CTF 10th Year baseball hat and all who reach the suggested minimums of $500 (adult) and $250 (youth) will receive the 10th Year hat plus our 10th year cycling jersey!
-All Volunteers/Virtual Fundraisers who reach the suggested minimum of $250 will receive the 10th year hat plus our 10th year long-sleeve shirt!
+As fundraising is central to our mission, all Riders who raise $100 will receive Lawn Signs, $250 will receive a CTF 10th Year baseball hat and all who reach the suggested minimums of $500 (adult) and $250 (youth) will receive the 10th Year hat plus our 10th year cycling jersey!
+All Volunteers/Virtual Fundraisers who reach the suggested minimum of $500 will receive the 10th year hat plus our 10th year long-sleeve shirt!

 You may register as a Rider or a Volunteer/Virtual Fundraiser and raise funds to support Smilow Cancer Hospital and Yale Cancer Center.